byuicampuscd/qualtrics-contact-sync/readme.md

 The tool has the following outputs:
 * Generic log detailing the runtime of the tool and amount of changes per csv file (.TXT)
 * One Detailed log per csv file containing each altered contact (.JSON)
-* A generic email if an error occured informing the recipient to check the log files
+* A generic email if an error occurred informing the recipient to check the log files

 ### Generic Log